 "Middle Burner" Diet: Grilled Corn and Fire Roasted Tomato Tabouleh

 Tabouleh is a vegetarian salad made typically of parsley, tomato, mint, onion, bulgur (cracked wheat), olive oil and lemon juice.
 It originates in Syria and Lebanon and is typically served cold.
-This version of tabouleh will incorporate the seasonal vegetable sweet corn as well as the concept of partially cooking the vegetables to help warm your middle burner.
+This version of tabouleh will incorporate the seasonal vegetable sweet corn as well as the concept of partially cooking the vegetables to help warm your middle burner and align with our Middle Burner Diet.

 Want to take a deeper dive into your "middle burner" and the transformative affects it can have on your overall health?
 Start with this article that provides a more comprehensive overview.